cool00geek/vhscyberpatriot/ReadmeDump/GoTUbuntu16.md

 # Welcome to the Game of Thrones Information Page!

+#### NOTICE: PLEASE SET YOUR TEAMNAME FIRST TO GET AN ACCURATE SCORE
+  - Do this by double clicking the teamname icon on the desktop
+  - Enter the password: `fireandblood` when prompted

 You have been tasked to secure this Ubuntu 16.04 computer.

 This computer does not have the latest updates.
 Be sure to update the computer and setup automatic updates, as